abdarahman-shaheen/Movies-Library/README.md

 5. run command "npm start" in terminal;
 6. go browser and write url "localhost:3000".
 7. add any path in project features (localhost:3000/path) to show the pages.

+## optional features

+1. you can add movies (path "/AddMovies") before that please use thunder Client or postmanto add data json, first select POST then go to body and add ( title and overview for movie) then send request.

 ## Project Features